Reviews

 Limitations and Critical Points

-• No FDA clearance: The product is not listed as FDA-approved for any specific cosmetic or therapeutic benefit.
+• No FDA clearance: It’s not officially approved for medical or therapeutic use.

 Positive Reviews